qhzeng-gittec/Qinghui_Zeng_Academic_site/projects/finite_basis_neural_solver.md

 ### other notes
 These works was constructed between March and April, 2024

 Although the approach seems workable, I was unable to finish implementing it because the professor was too busy to offer further guidance, and I understand that machine learning requires numerous adjustments, which might not be accomplished on my own.
 It was really a pitty.

+But later, I found that KAN(Kolmogorov-Arnold Networks) share a similar structure as this model.
+I think this model can be viewed as a KAN, with only one layer, and one output.
+They both use linear combination of spline functions to approximate data.
+And update the combination paramters by minimizing a loss function.